Finding lost super

 - where the fund can’t contact a beneficiary of a deceased member who hasn’t made any recent contributions

-- a former temporary resident whose visa has expired and who left Australia more than 6 months ago (excluding New Zealand citizens)
+- six months or more after a former temporary resident has left Australia following their visa expiry (excludes New Zealand citizens)

 - where the former spouse of a member has become entitled to an amount payable from their spouse’s super due to divorce or relationship breakdown and the fund can’t contact that person